 Napier

-This station plays up its proximity to the Singapore Botanic Garden, which is a good move — the stop sits just across the street from the garden’s Tanglin Gate:
+This station plays up its proximity to the Singapore Botanic Gardens, which is a good move — the stop sits just across the street from the garden’s Tanglin Gate.

 Beyond this, Napier provides access to embassies, high commissions, a major hospital, and Interpol, but nothing I’d call fun (just the opposite — the US Embassy here looks like an edifice straight out of the Cold War, and Interpol just sounds scary).